 - Proper disclosure and labeling of chemicals and other hazardous materials.

-- Providing safety training to employees.
+- They are providing safety training to employees.

 - Annual disclosure of workplace accidents.